 The London Transport Museum is an absolute must for children of all ages.
 And the train of buggies stretching back towards the entrance should be your first clue that children are very fond of this museum located in Covent Garden.

-Basically this museum, located in Covent Garden, covers all the aspects of transportation in London.
+Basically this museum covers all the aspects of transportation in London.
 You can step back in time and discover more than 80 vehicles (including the world’s first subway and a classic red double decker bus).
 It’s a great museum for all ages, but especially for children fascinated by buses, trains and other means of urban transportation.